FerasAlaqad/Weather-station-device/README.md

 While you are choosing indicators in Blynk you should choose ports the same as i choosed in code.

 This device can connect to any wifi, wifi reset can be done by pressing the button for more than 3 seconds.
 You can reset esp32 wifi by connect your phone to the router will be started from esp32.

+Feel free to contact me anytime.
+Email: ferasdc18@gmail.com